 10 Suspenseful Story Ideas

 - Rosa Rivera-Ortiz is an up-and-coming lawyer in a San Diego firm.
-Held back by her ethnicity and her gender, she works twice as hard as her colleagues, and she’s as surprised as anyone when she’s requested specifically for a high-profile case.
+She works twice as hard as her colleagues, but often with less recognition.
+So she's as surprised as anyone when she's requested specifically for a high-profile case.
 Bron Welty, an A-list actor and action star, has been arrested for the murder of his live-in housekeeper.
 The cop heading the case is older, ex-military, a veteran of more than one war, and an occasional sufferer of PTSD.
-Rosa’s hired to defend the movie star; and it seems like an easy win until she uncovers some secrets that not only make her believe her client is guilty, but may be one of the worst serial killers in the past two decades… and he knows she found out.
+Rosa's hired to defend the movie star; and it seems like an easy win until she uncovers some secrets that not only make her believe her client is guilty, but may be one of the worst serial killers in the past two decades… and he knows she found out.

 - Zion Jones is a police interrogator in Miami's overburdened police department.
 He's up to his eyeballs in paperwork and really doesn't have time for another case, but when his best friend and fellow cop is shot in a burglary-gone-wrong, he's willing to take on a few extra cases.
 The next interrogation was supposed to be routine: a murder, a suspect, a suspicious amount of transferred cash.
 But the moment he gets in the room, he knows something is wrong.
 This suspect isn't scared.
 This suspect is laughing, and proceeds to tell Zion personal, too-intimate-to-be-hearsay details on cold case murders going back nearly a hundred years.
 It gets weirder: for reasons unknown, the digital recording came up blank, as if no conversation had taken place.
 Of course, everything Zion has to report is dismissed—it's nonsense, nothing that can be proven, and it was just an attempt to mess with his head.
 Right?
 If that's so, then why does Zion feel like someone's watching him everywhere he goes, as if just waiting for him to make a move on the terrible details he's been given?